rr-wfm/MSBuild.Sdk.SqlProj/src/MSBuild.Sdk.SqlProj.Aspire/README.md

 Now when you run your .NET Aspire AppHost project you will see the SQL Database Project being published to the specified SQL Server.

 ## Local .dacpac file support
-If you are sourcing your data-tier application package (.dacpac) file from somewhere other than a project reference, you can also specify the path to the .dacpac file directly:
+If you are sourcing your .dacpac file from somewhere other than a project reference, you can also specify the path to the .dacpac file directly:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);